The next meeting is on Saturday June 21 to Thurstaston Common.

 On social media we have an active Facebook group where members can share photos of recent finds and ask for help with identification, we also have photos and accounts of our meetings.

-The early years of the Society were documented in the Transactions and Proceedings of the Liverpool Botanical Society, then in a Bulletin and the Society now produces a newsletter Parnassia with news and reports of indoor and field meetings (latest issue here).
+The early years of the Society were documented in the Transactions and Proceedings of the Liverpool Botanical Society, then in a Bulletin and the Society also produced a newsletter Parnassia with news and reports of indoor and field meetings.
 The Library of the Society is located in the Botany Department in the Museum.

 Thinking of joining?
 Why not come along to join us free of charge for a few field meetings before committing to membership.
 We are a friendly society and members are welcome whatever their age, level of botanical knowledge or background.